 And while the cinematography as such is instrumental in framing subjectivity, a lot of the power of the narrative comes from the exquisite sound-design (Sound-note 1).
 By being attentive to the spatial features of the narrative space, Anshul Chauhan is able to underline the presence of the subject – in general this is Jun – within the narrative space in a sensible way.
 As her presence resounds in the narrative space, her speech emphasized, the full range of Jun’s emotional states is able to powerfully touch the spectator.
 And the unobtrusive (and often subtle) music that tends to accompany the more emotional scenes, besides underlining the tension, successfully add more depth to Jun’s emotional state (Music-note 1).

-What is remarkable in this narrative, is that Chauhan, by using natural speech and by keeping his characters partially opaque for the spectator, an existence for the characters beyond the narrative frame is implied.
+What is remarkable in this narrative, is that Chauhan, by using natural speech and by keeping his characters partially opaque for the spectator, implies an existence for the characters beyond the narrative frame.
 Be it Taka, Yuki, her father, or Jun herself, they remain at some level incomprehensible to the spectator (and to themselves) – here one can situate their subjectivity.
 And while every actor/actress gives a fine performance – adding to the believability of the narrative space, it is Shuna Iijima’s performance as Jun that is most impressive.
 In a narrative that asks so much of her, she brings every emotion, every expression, and every act, in such a believable, captivating and natural way to the fore.

 Bad Poetry Tokyo is a splendid debut full-length feature.
 It is evident from the cinematography, that Anshul Chauhan is a director with a clear vision, able – and this is even more important – to exploit the versatility of cinematography to frame subjectivity in an engaging way.
 As the narrative follows the subjective trajectory of Jun, it slowly reveals, in a rather detached way, that the violent try to break the cycle of abuse, that the violent try to find a subjective place outside that cycle, sometimes leads to a place outside society, outside the symbolic.
 In this way, Bad Poetry Tokyo poignantly underlines the destructive effects of abuse on subjectivity as such.